GS 001 • Graduate Research Seminar: Masters Level 0 Credit

 Prerequisites: GS 901.

 Prerequisites: GS 901, GS 902.
-Special Notes: This course is required and is Pass/ Fail.
+Grade exceptions: This course is required and is Pass/ Fail grading.

 Prerequisites: GS 991.
-Special Notes: This course is required and is Pass/ Fail.
+Grade exceptions: This course is required and is Pass/Fail.

-This course is for students who have completed GS 991/ GS 992 Thesis Project 1 and 2 and are currently working on their thesis writing and engaged with their Thesis Advisor.
+Completion and defense of an approved thesis proposal, involving thesis writing, and engagement with their Thesis Advisor, keeping in line with the requirements and deadlines listed in the DMin Manual for finishing the thesis.
 It is taken in the spring semester of the year they intend to graduate.
 This course is required and is graded by the Thesis Advisor based on the entire thesis and the oral defense.
 Students not meeting the guidelines will be put in extension status and required to meet graduation deadlines again the following year.

 Prerequisites: GS 991, GS 992.